Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

 All management nodes have now been upgraded now.
 Continue to the next section [6.6 Update management host Slingshot NIC firmware](#66-update-management-host-slingshot-nic-firmware).

 #### 6.5.2 Management-nodes-rollout with no CSM upgrade

-This is the procedure to rollout managemenet nodes if CSM is not being upgraded.
+This is the procedure to rollout management nodes if CSM is not being upgraded.
 NCN worker node images contain kernel module content from non-CSM products and need to be rebuilt as part of the workflow.
 Unlike NCN worker nodes, NCN master nodes and storage nodes do not contain kernel module content from non-CSM products.
 However, userspace non-CSM product content is still provided on NCN master nodes and storage nodes and thus the `prepare-images` and `update-cfs-config` stages create a new image and CFS configuration for NCN master nodes and storage nodes.
 The CFS configuration layers ensure the non-CSM product content is applied correctly for both image customization and node personalization scenarios.
 As a result, the administrator